murchandamus/bips/bip-update-process.md

   BIPs are like Standards Track BIPs, but apply to areas other than the Bitcoin protocol itself.
 They may propose an implementation, but not to Bitcoin's codebase; they often require community consensus; unlike Informational BIPs, they are more than recommendations, and users are typically not free to ignore them.
-Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Bitcoin development.
+Examples include procedures, guidelines, and changes to the decision-making process.
 Any meta-BIP is also considered a Process BIP.

 ## Licensing